 Dr Amanda Weir joined Glasgow Caledonian University in May 2013 as a Statistician working primarily in the area of blood borne viruses.

-Marion is a Senior Lecturer in with Department of Nursing and Community Health.
+Marion is a Senior Lecturer in Community Nursing

 Kirsty achieved a BSc (hons) Psychology and an MSc in Research Methods: Child Development at Stirling University, and has now embarked on her PhD journey at GCU.